openshift/oadp-operator/blogs/data-mover/data-mover-1.2.0-overview.md

 <p dir="auto">One of the more important components of Data Mover to understand is CSI, or Container Storage Interface.
 CSI provides a layer of abstraction between container orchestration tools and storage systems such that storage vendors can develop a plugin once and have it work across a number of container orchestration systems.
 CSI defines an API for storage plugins to enable creation of a snapshot to provides point-in-time snapshotting of volumes.</p>

-<p dir="auto">CSI volumes are now the industry standard and are the storage backing for most Cloud Native applications.
+<p dir="auto">CSI compliant storage plugins are now the industry standard and are the preferred storage plugin type for most container orchestrators including Kubernetes.
+Most of Kubernetes "in-tree" drivers developed prior to CSI all have a target removal date as most storage vendors move towards deprecating non CSI plugins.
 However, issues concerning CSI volumes still remain.
 Some volumes have vendor-specific requirements, and can prevent proper portability and durability.
 Data Mover works to solve this case, which will be discussed more in the next section.</p>

 <p dir="auto">You can read more about CSI<span>&nbsp;</span><a href="https://kubernetes-csi.github.io/docs/">here</a>.</p>